 A column for each result to be loaded into the database.

-The process for loading a file into the database is as follows:
+The overall process for loading a MS Excel file into the database is as follows (each of these steps will be shown in further detail in subsequent screenshots and text:

 Manually load the required data in the database.

-Load the desired file into the system.
-At this point, it is not saved to the database.
+Load the desired MS Excel file into the system.
+At this point, no data is saved to the database.
 You will see the top portion of the file in the site for your reference.
 Clicking upload data will provide a form to upload a file and a link to a sample file.

 Setup the file configuration.
 This tells the system what labels you are using for the system’s fields.